-- 1st Late Arrival: Staff member will talk with the family and alert other staff and document the late arrival. - 2nd Late Arrival: Staff will talk with the family, notify the administrative office and document the late arrival. - 3rd Late Arrival: The administrative staff will provide the family with written notification if chronic late arrivals continue.
+- 1st Late Arrival: Staff will document the date, time and details. - 2nd Late Arrival: Staff will give the parent a verbal warning and document the date, time and details - 3{rd} Late Arrival: The administrative staff will provide the family with written notification if chronic late arrivals continue.